 Welcome to Decoding Dyslexia TN!
 We are so glad you found us.
 You are not alone.
-We are a grassroots movement driven by Tennessee families concerned with the limited access to educational interventions for dyslexia our schools.
+We are a Tennessee Non-Profit driven by Tennessee families concerned with the limited access to educational interventions for dyslexia our schools.
 We hope that you will use this website to learn more about Dyslexia, to stay up to date on what is happening with Dyslexia in Tennessee and to connect with other families across our state to get your questions answered about how to best advocate for your child.
 We are here to support each other and to grow our voice to make change.
-Join us.

 Currently, Decoding Dyslexia TN has 7 active co-leaders: